Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated as good, with residents typically located 312 meters from the nearest transport stop.
-Service frequency averages 797 trips per day across all routes, equating to approximately 62 weekly trips per individual stop.
+Across all routes, service frequency averages 797 trips per day, equating to approximately 62 weekly trips per individual stop.

 Frequently Asked Questions - Transport